Home

 Maximum Size : 87 cm

-As its informal name implies, this is a species recorded only in mountainous areas.
+As its informal name implies, this species is recorded only in mountainous areas.
 O'Shea (1997) puts the range of this species as between 900 and 2150 metres elevation.

 The 25 cm large-eyed juvenile pictured here was found at around 2530 metres in Southern Highlands Province : it is thus tentatively assigned as Tropidonophis statisticus based on its colour, patterning and extremely high elevation (beyond its current known range).
 The species reaches a maximum recorded length of 87 cm.